codeforboston/mbta-ninja/README.md

 Heroku uses framework-specific buildpacks in order to know how to run-your app.

-To deploy this repo as a heroku app, you'll need to specify that it should be run using the custiom meteor.js buildpack.
+To deploy this repo as a heroku app, you'll need to specify that it should be run using the custom meteor.js buildpack.
 To do this, all you need to run is:

 	heroku buildpacks:set https://github.com/jordansissel/heroku-buildpack-meteor.git